Pinto Colvig: Career

-In 1939, Colvig returned to California, and began to devote himself to acting, appearing for the Warner Bros. animation studio and MGM, where he voiced a Munchkin in the 1939 film The Wizard of Oz.
+In 1939, Colvig returned to California, and began to devote himself to acting and doing voices in several cartoons for the Warner Bros. animation studio and for MGM, where he voiced a Munchkin in the 1939 film The Wizard of Oz.

 In 1946, Colvig was cast as Bozo the Clown for Capitol Records.
-He played the role for a full decade, which also included portraying the character on television.
+He played the role for a decade, which also included portraying the character on television.
 During this period, Colvig also recorded the "Filbert the Frog" song, which featured Colvig's virtuoso use of the glottal stop as a musical instrument in itself.

 In 1967, Colvig's last known performance, as Goofy, was for the Telephone Pavilion at Expo 67.
 Colvig's dialogue for this exhibit was recorded six months before his death.

 Personal life

-Colvig married Margaret Bourke Slavin (1892–1950) in 1916, and settled with her in San Francisco, where four of their five boys were born; later, their last son was born in Los Angeles.
+Colvig married Margaret Bourke Slavin (1892–1950) in 1916, and settled with her in San Francisco, where four of their five boys were born.
+Later, their last son was born in Los Angeles.
+After Margret died in 1950, Colvig married his second wife Peggy Bernice Allaire in January 1952, they remained married until Colvig's death in 1967.

 Colvig was the father of the character and voice actor Vance Colvig, who also later portrayed Bozo the Clown on a live TV program.

 A lifelong smoker, Colvig was one of the pioneers in advocating warning labels about cancer risk on cigarette packages in the United States.

 Death

-Colvig died of lung cancer on October 3, 1967, at Motion Picture Country Hospital in Woodland Hills, California, at age 75.
+Colvig died of lung cancer on October 3, 1967, at Motion Picture Country Hospital in Woodland Hills, Los Angeles, California, at age 75.
 He was interred at Holy Cross Cemetery in Culver City.
+Their graves remained unmarked for years until Colvig's great-granddaughter designed his marker and Arthur Dark, his descendants placed this headstone in 2020.